Dário Essugo: International career

 Essugo represented Portugal at youth level.
 He was selected for the 2022 UEFA European Under-17 Championship in Israel, scoring in the quarter-finals against France (2–2 after 120 minutes, 6–5 penalty shootout loss).

-Essugo won his first cap for the under-21 team at just 18, in a 3–0 friendly win over Andorra on 8 September 2023.
+Essugo won his first cap for the under-21 team at just 18, in a 3–0 win over Andorra in the 2025 European Championship qualifiers on 8 September 2023.